 The LGBTQ community has grown in strength and numbers today and support has blossomed across the globe like never before but it wasn’t always that way.
-It wasn’t that long ago that people who identified with a sexuality that fell outside the cultural norm were outsiders, often unwelcome or shunned in public establishments.
+It wasn’t that long ago that people who identified with a sexuality that fell outside the cultural norm were outsiders, often unwelcome or shunned in public establishments including entertainment establishments.
 Lesbian love, gay love– it didn’t matter.
 Gay and lesbian bars were either shut down or their patrons routinely arrested.
-However, LGBTQ bars through the years have been one of the few safe havens available for the LGBTQ community to gather, be ourselves, laugh, have fun, create community and even find some company.
+However, LGBTQ bars through the years have been one of the few safe havens available for the LGBTQ community to gather, make friends, be ourselves, laugh, have fun, create community and even find some company.

 This was done by Omar Mateen, a 29-year-old male from Fort Pierce, Florida.
 The young man had been previously interviewed by the FBI twice — in 2013 and 2014, but not found to be a threat.
-On top of it the shooter called 9-1-1 just hours before the shooting to apparently pledge his allegiance to ISIS.
+On top of it, the shooter called 9-1-1 just hours before the shooting to apparently pledge his allegiance to ISIS.
 Mateen was well armed, prepared and well organized– he had an assault rifle and a pistol on him as he entered Pulse at two in the morning and started shooting.
 By the end 49 people were dead and the wounded were estimated to be 53.
 There was a standoff that lasted three hours, during which the people who were trapped inside with the shooter texted and called their friends and family to let them know they loved them.
 Many of the people on the receiving ends of those messages would never hear from their loved one again.

-Police eventually were able to break into the building using an armored car and stun grenades where they were able to shoot and kill Matee finally stopping his reign of terror.
+The police eventually were able to break into the building using an armored car and stun grenades where they were able to shoot and kill Matee finally stopping his reign of terror.
 The shooting is the deadliest mass murder in the history of the United States.
 The act was not random; it was an act of premeditated violence against an all too unprepared community out for a night of fun.
 And it turns out this man may have been gay himself which begs the conversation about internalized homophobia.

 If he was gay, and the investigation is ongoing, then his hatred of himself as gay set off his night of terror.
-And were does that originate from – our hetercentric society that has been condemning same-sex love for thousands of years –it is a toxic message and gets inside people’s psyches.
+And where does that originate from – our heterocentric society that has been condemning same-sex love for thousands of years –it is a toxic message and gets inside people’s psyches.
 It is dangerous and can lead to acts of violence if not dealt with.
 I will be discussing this more in my next article.
 Stay tuned.

 It’s a desperately sad incident and ultimately preventable.
 The average person may have thought that the gay community would have used this as a reason to bury their head and stay inside.
 Instead, they are coming out loud and proud, and gaining more support than ever before– from everyday people who want to show that they support love, not hate.